khoslaventures/go-p2pcredit/README.md

 ## Challenge
 A “trustline” is a way to keep track of debt between two parties.
 The trustline balance starts at 0 and both parties independently track their views of the balance.
 If Alice owes Bob $10, then Alice sees a balance of -10 and Bob sees a balance of 10.
 If Alice sends Bob 10 more, then her balance would be -20, and Bob’s balance would be 20.

-In order to settle the trustline, users can submit payments on FakeChain.
+In order to settle the trustline, users can submit payments on FakeChain using their private key.

 Implement a program that exposes an interactive command line interface for each user participating in this network.
 Once a user starts the interactive prompt they should be able to send money to other users using a trustline, view their trustline and FakeChain balances, and settle their trustlines over fakechain.